-- As defined by ACCME, “a commercial interest is any entity producing, marketing, re-selling or distributing health care goods or services consumed by, or used on patients.”
+- As defined by ACCME: “a commercial interest is any entity producing, marketing, re-selling or distributing health care goods or services consumed by, or used on patients.”
 The ACCME does not consider providers of clinical service directly to patients to be commercial interests.

-Video and Audio File Support
+Platform Presentation – Video and Audio File Support

 Please see this article for file formats supported within PowerPoint.

-Please consider compressing videos.
+- Please consider compressing videos.
 If PowerPoint is authored as a PPTX, there are tools within PowerPoint to do this automatically.
 Instructions are found here.

-If the presenter will be converting or authoring videos, WORLDSymposium recommends H.264 encoding at less than a 5Mbps bitrate for best performance.
+- If the presenter will be converting or authoring videos, WORLDSymposium recommends H.264 encoding at less than a 5Mbps bitrate for best performance.
 Resolutions in the meeting room will be 1280×720 for 16:9 presentations.
 A 1080p, maximum bit rate encoding will bloat the size of the presentation with no visual improvement and may actually hurt performance.

-WORLDSymposium only supplies fonts that are included with Office 2013.
+- WORLDSymposium only supplies fonts that are included with Office 2013.
 For a list, see this article.
 If a speaker needs a specialized font, it should be embedded into the PowerPoint presentation.
 Some licensed fonts may not embed and should be replaced with a font included with Office.
 Click here for an explanation of this process.

-Speaker Ready Room Schedule:
+Speaker Ready Room Hours